adxsrc/trad/demos/onezone.md

 from scipy.optimize import root from matplotlib     import pyplot as plt

 from phun        import phun
 from trad.plasma import u_T_me
-from trad.sync.LeungX2011 import coefficients
+from trad.sync   import coefficients
 ```

 ## Standard Assumptions